boyinsea/ErosWeb/documentation.md

 #### Sharing Audio and Video

 Simply click "SHARE AUDIO/VIDEO" to communicate with the Dom via video chat.
-You can select input and output devices (e.g. a headset) by clicking on the "gear" :gear: icon in the page header.
+You can select input and output devices (e.g. a headset) by clicking on the Settings &#x2699; icon in the page header.

 #### Scene Limits

-You can set limits for the scene – including maximum power output – using the :no_entry_sign: icon in the page header.
+You can set limits for the scene – including maximum power output – using the &#x1f6ab; icon in the page header.

 Be sure to click on the "close" icon in the upper-right corner of the Scene Limits sidebar to save any changes.